Last updated 8.28.24

 Days of Peace, Ben Ish Hai Anthology

-One can compare this to having a broken arm in a cast, or having to take a bitter medicine for an infection for a set period of time.
-Removing or ending the required means for healing too soon, though it is desired and would bring ‘relief,’ would jeopardize the desired outcome.
+One can compare this to keeping a broken arm in a cast or having to take a bitter medicine for an infection, for a set period of time.
+Removing or ending the required means for healing too soon, though it is welcomed and would bring a type of ‘relief,’ would jeopardize the desired outcome.
 (This will be expounded on in verse 2:7, regarding “not awakening love before its time.”)

 Looking through all the ups and downs in their history (see verse 5 notes) one could begin to wonder what the impact of these mistakes would be.